paloukari/TypeEdge.AnomalyDetection/README.md

 1. Edit the `IotHubConnectionString` value of the  `/Thermostat.Emulator/appsettings.json` file.
 You need to use the **iothubowner** connection string from your Azure **IoT Hub**.

 1. Build and run the `Thermostat.Emulator` console app.

+### Visualization
-To observe the generated waveform with a Fast Fourier Transformation, visit the visualization URL at http://localhost:5001.
+To observe the generated waveform with a Fast Fourier Transformation, you have to enable the `Visualization` path in the `Orchestration` module.
+This is done by changing the respective module twin.

+1. Start the `Thermostat.Emulator` console app.

+1. Go to the Visual Studio Solution explorer.
+Right click on the `Thermostat.ServiceApp` project and select `Debug` -> `Start new instance`.

+1. In the console app you will see
+`Select Action: (T)win, (A)nomaly, (E)xit`.
+Select `T` and hit `<Enter>`.
+You will see
+`Select Processor routing modes (multiple choices are allowed) : (T)rain, (D)etect, (V)isualization, empty for none`
+Select `V` and hit `<Enter>`.
+Now the `Orchestrator` module will route the messages to the `Visualization` module.

+1. Visit the visualization URL at http://localhost:5001.
 This is a visualization web application that runs on the Edge and helps you understand the data stream characteristics.
 You will see something like this:

 <p align="center">
   <img width="80%" height="100%" src="images/VisualizationGraphs.PNG" style="max-width:600px">